Finding The Right PEO to help you with HR Solutions Houston.

 PEOs versus HR Outsourcing versus ASOs versus Employee Leasing

 Now before we begin our search, let’s clear up some common misunderstandings and dispel the confusion associated with Professional Employer Organizations (PEOs), HROs, Administrative Services Organizations (ASOs), and other terms often used interchangeably.

 Employee Leasing arrangements are another matter entirely, although often erroneously equated with PEOs.
 In the same way that HROs and ASOs deal quite specifically with HR services, Employee Leasing arrangements focus exclusively on providing labor to a client site.
 PEOs do NOT provide labor, although they are involved in hiring, training, and the procurement of employee benefits.
-In general, PEOs cover a broad and comprehensive range of employee services and typically operate in a co-employment relationship.
+In general, PEOs cover a broad range of employee services and typically operate in a co-employment relationship.
 Other arrangements typically focus on a narrow set of services for very specific needs.

 Where to Begin

 Begin by securing the services of a PEO expert and advocate like PEO Broker.
-The right expert can help you navigate the plethora of information and PEO options which in itself is daunting and can be overwhelming.
+The right expert can help you navigate the plethora of information and PEO options, which in itself is daunting and overwhelming.
 Once you have secured the services of a PEO expert, they will want to perform an exhaustive evaluation of your needs, desires, and existing capabilities.
 They will want to learn about your industry and what type of workforce you have.
 These are the initial critical questions that must be answered before moving forward.

 PEO Broker can help you do just that.